nikolaitur/Shopify-Boilerplate-Theme/readme.md

 2) Then you should run `gulp watch` command each time for theme development.
 Once this command called, it will be running in background mode and shows you log output of your development till you press `command+c` in your keyboard or till you kill terminal window.
 While this command runs, it only watches your code changes in `sources` folder, compiles such files to `build` folder and auto-upload the files to Shopify store.
 It also watches images and fonts you're adding to `sources/assets` and it compiles them too.

 Additional commands:
-`gulp deploy` use it for deployment.
+Run `gulp deploy` for theme deployment.
 Once this command runs, it builds theme from `sources` folder to `build` folder and deploys all theme files from `build` folder to Shopify store theme.
-`gulp build` use it to just compile theme from `sources` folder to `build` folder.
+If you just need to build theme from sources, call `gulp build`.
 Then you can create zip archive of the theme, for example.

+**DEPLOYMENT WARNING:** some apps or developers are updating theme's code on Shopify theme editor level, while we're working with our theme locally in our computers using theme development tool and git.
+If you run `gulp deploy`, of course such updates will be overwritten.
+To avoid this situation, each time before deployment to store's production theme you should make backup and sync such updates with our theme sources:
+1. Create backup theme in Shopify store themes page and call this backup like "Goats Theme Backup current_date".
+This needs only for case if something will be wrong, so you can publish last stable version of production theme using this backup.
+2. Run this command: `gulp sync --production`.
+This command will just download all current code from production theme to our `build` folder.
+As alternative for this command, you can download zip archive from Shopify, it will be faster, and then you can unpack all code to our `build` folder.
+3. Once theme was downloaded from Shopify to `build` folder, you should review changes and copy these changes to project `sources`.
+Since we're using git, it's easy to compare changes between Shopify production theme and our build theme.
+4. Please commit this integration (I prefer commit this message: "sync with live theme code")
+5. Then you can run `gulp deploy --production`.
+This is our current minus of using theme development workflow and @Maksim is working on solution for easier deployment.
+If this deployment process is hard for you, please ask @Maksim and he'll do that quickly.

 ### Environments